ZhgChg.Li

 sender.setTranslation(.zero, in: interactiveView)

-//Inform the system that the current animation is triggered by a gesture
+// Inform system that the current animation is interactive and gesture-driven

 wantsInteractiveStart = true